1jnolan/1jnolan/README.md

 - 👀 I’m interested in ...technology, coding, construction, drawing, CAD, sports
 - 🌱 I’m currently learning ...ThisisCS50X
 - 💞️ I’m looking to collaborate on ...Im not sure yet.
-- 📫 How to reach me ...jnolan@tipperaryetb.ie
+- 📫 How to reach me ...jonathannolan@wwetb.ie

 <!---
 1jnolan/1jnolan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.